-The Investment LP is a limited partnership formed pursuant to and governed by the laws of British Columbia and created by a Limited Partnership Agreement dated February 13, 2012 between the Trust and Rise Properties Holdings Ltd. (the "Investment GP").
+The Investment LP is a limited partnership formed pursuant to and governed by the laws of British Columbia and created by a Limited Partnership Agreement dated February 13, 2012, as amended and restated August 10, 2017, between the Trust and Rise Properties Holdings Ltd. (the "Investment GP").
 The Investment LP was established, among other things, to: